Herbert Moore Pim: Irish Nationalist

 Pim was initially politically conservative but became liberal after he became to mingle with upper-class Belfast liberals.
 From there though Pim began to become involved in the Irish Nationalism sweeping across the island at the time.
 Around 1910 Pim became involved in the United Irish League as well converted to Roman Catholicism.
 It was during this period that he also joined the Ancient Order of Hibernians.
 By 1914 Pim was a prominent organiser for the United Irish League as well as a frequent contributor to the Irish News under the pseudonym of ‘A. Newman’ (His penname signifying he had become "a new man" since his religious conversion).

 It was also in 1914 that Pim published the novel The Pessimist, in which the central character hopes to end suffering via the extinction of all life on Earth.

-Following the outbreak of World War I, Pim joined the Irish Volunteers, a move that signalled he was now openly an Irish separatist and caused him to lose his job.
+Following the outbreak of World War I, Pim joined the Irish Volunteers, a move that signalled he was now openly an Irish nationalist and caused him to lose his job.
 He may have also joined the Irish Republican Brotherhood at this point.
 Regardless, Pim continued to write Irish nationalist pamphets; In 1915 he discussed the concept of a blood sacrifice in Why the martyrs of Manchester died (discussing the Manchester Martyrs of 1867) and The significance of Emmet (discussing Robert Emmet).

 Pim was amongst four Irish separatists arrested and imprisoned in the period July to September 1915 for "seditious activities".
 Wasting no time, Pim published What it is like about his experience in jail.

 From 1916 onwards, Pim was the main force behind The Irishman, a political monthly magazine published out of Belfast.